 The best way to do this is to put yourself in a visitor’s shoes and use the website to see how everything works.
 It also helps you verify that plugins are performing their intended function properly.
 It is possible that an update created incompatibility between two plugins.
 The only method to check is to visit the entire website regularly.
 Always remember that your website is created for your visitors rather than you, so make sure it is user-centric.

 – Browsers: Always make sure to check your site on different browsers and devices with a different setup to see if your website works fine on those or not.

 – Form test: all forms are another essential aspect.
 Since you are running an online business, you need to make sure the forms work flawlessly, as this is usually the preferred contact medium for potential clients.
 Always review these forms and check if they are working properly or not.

 – Navigation: Navigation is an essential aspect of any website because it is the main reason for its use.
 Make sure you provide all the information customers read or seek, easily and in one place.
 It is always advisable to add direct links to the content so that customers don’t feel lost and abandon your website.

 Check for 404 errors and remove them: Another reason that might give you headaches is the 404 error.
 It also causes disappointment in your visitors, causing them to abandon your website.
 The Google Search Console can be easily used to find these errors and fix them before users see them.

 To easily understand the needs of your potential customers, you can integrate Google Analytics, which tells you in detail everything that is requested and also the behavior of customers on your website.
 All of this information can help you develop a plan to sell more of your products quickly while increasing the number of visitors and also improving the conversion rate.

 10. CHECK YOUR WEB LINKS

-Dead links are absolutely to be banned.
-They become a double edged sword as customers get frustrated with these dead links and prevent search engines from crawling and indexing your website.
+Dead links absolutely must be banned.
+They become a double-edged sword as customers get frustrated with these dead links and prevent search engines from crawling and indexing your website.
 Regularly check for download links and backlinks in your articles.